lmco/mcf/README.md

 **Node.js**
 MBEE's only dependency to get started is Node.js and NPM.
 NPM comes with Node.js; just install packages with NPM to get started.
+To start up MBEE, node version 10.15.0 or greater is required.
 See [nodejs.org](https://nodejs.org/en/) for information on Node.js.

 **MongoDB**